BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 ### Example

 A classic computing example of concurrency is the `make` build system.
 A Makefile specifies dependencies between targets, forming a partial order.
 If certain targets are independent, `make` can schedule them to be built concurrently.
-However, if a system has only one CPU core, these independent tasks will not truly run at the same time; rather, the system will switch between them efficiently.
+However, if a system has only one CPU core, these independent tasks will not truly run at the same time; rather, the system will switch between them rapidly.

 ## Parallelism